enjaku4/rabarber/README.md

   ...
 end
 ```
-This adds `.grant_access` method which allows you to define the authorization rules.
+This adds `.grant_access(action: nil, roles: nil, if: nil, unless: nil)` method which allows you to define the authorization rules.

 The most basic usage of the method is as follows: